ljiang09/Floatovoltaics/Notes.md

 * the moisture holding capacity of air increases dramatically with temperature https://www.engineeringtoolbox.com/moisture-holding-capacity-air-d_281.html.
 So the humidity ratio equations may be inaccurate at higher temperatures.

+## Solar panels

+Depending on where we place the solar panels, we will have to stop subtracting it out from the surface area.
+And as the lake volume decreases, we pretend that the solar panels stay at the water level height

 # Action items
 make a stock and flow diagram